cmu-sei/causal-lair/README.md

     -   Features must have variability (i.e., no constant columns) and not be intentional duplicates of one another.

+    -   Derived variables—like principal components, indices, or other mathematical combinations of inputs—can’t be used together since they aren’t independent entities.
+Where one may be a deterministic function of the other, including both introduces circular dependencies and destroys the causal meaning of the relationships.

 ### Installation Instructions

 Having met the usage requirements above, installation is a matter of